getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-configuration.md

 The `dependencies-v2` experimental flag is not yet implemented.
 When it is completed, it is used to activate the features from [PEP003 - Advanced Dependencies](https://github.com/getporter/proposals/blob/main/pep/003-dependency-namespaces-and-labels.md).

+### Full control Dockerfile

+The `full-control-dockerfile` experimental flag disables all Dockerfile generation when building bundles.
+When enabled Porter will use the file referenced by `dockerfile` when building the invocation image without modifying it in any way.
+This includes injection of any `# PORTER_x` templates, user configuration and `CMD` statements.
+It is up to the bundle author to ensure that the file referenced by `dockerfile` contains the necessary tools for any mixins to function and a layout that can be executed as a Porter bundle.

+Note that `autobuild` does not detect changes to the contents of the file referenced by `dockerfile`.

 ## Common Configuration Settings